 Minutes of the meeting of Hyde Parish Council held on

-Councillors present: Cllrs Burden, Dolphin, McKenzie, Sevier (Chair), Tully and Woodley
+Councillors present: Cllrs Burden (arrived 7.15pm), McKenzie, Mulcahy, Sevier (Chair), Tully and Woodley

-In attendance: Mrs M Coatham (Clerk); 3 members of the public
+In attendance: Mrs M Coatham (Clerk); no members of the public;

-Apologies: Cllr Mulcahy; County Councillor Heron; District Cllr Lane; Lyndsey Whitehead (School Governor);
+1. Apologies: Cllr Dolphin; County Councillor Heron; District Cllr Lane; Lyndsey Whitehead (School Governor);

-Minutes of the Meeting on the 11th December 2019: Discussion took place about the minutes of the meeting held on 11th December 2019.
+3. Minutes of the Meeting on the 12th February 2020: Discussion took place about the minutes of the meeting held on 12th February 2020.
 It was agreed to propose the minutes as a true record.
-Proposed by Cllr Woodley, seconded by Cllr Sevier, all in favour.
+Proposed by Cllr Sevier, seconded by Cllr Woodley, all in favour.

-North Gorley Green – Clerk to write to Somerley asking them to submit an application for NE approval (installation of dragons teeth)/awaiting Clerk to prepare map (Jan 20)
+North Gorley Green – Clerk submitted map to Somerley asking them to submit an application for NE approval (installation of dragons teeth) – Feb 20 – awaiting response.

 All other items are dealt with under agenda headings.